Yandex Cloud

 2. Reactivate the transfer and wait for its status to change to Completed.

-3. Make sure you can see the changes in the target public_x_tab.csv table.
+3. Verify that the changes have been propagated to the target public_x_tab.csv table.

 Delete the resources you createdDelete the resources you created